Educational Psychology & Learning Sciences

-The University of Iowa’s College of Education offers two degree programs for those interested in understanding the psychology of education and learning: a Master of Arts (without thesis) in the Learning Sciences (which is pending approval*) and a Doctor of Philosophy in Educational Psychology.
+The University of Iowa’s College of Education offers two degree programs for those interested in understanding the psychology of education and learning: a Master of Arts (without thesis) in the Learning Sciences and a Doctor of Philosophy in Educational Psychology.
 The programs provide opportunities for engaging with research in learning, the design and implementation of learning innovations, and learning technologies.
 While the program of studies for these two programs share a number of courses, each propels students to different goals.

-The M.A. in the Learning Sciences (pending approval) has a more applied focus.
+The M.A. in the Learning Sciences has a more applied focus.
 Students completing the master’s program are prepared to apply the findings of learning sciences research to the solution of problems in a broad range of educational contexts.
 The M.A. in Learning Sciences is available online.

 The Ph.D. program in Educational Psychology is a research program, drawing further on the theories and practices that are grounded in Educational Psychology and the Learning Sciences.
 The doctoral program encourages and helps students acquire the depth of knowledge and sophistication of methodology necessary for original research contributions in those fields.